adi112100/House-Prices_kaggle/README.md

 Submissions are evaluated on Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
 (Taking logs means that errors in predicting expensive houses and cheap houses will affect the result equally.)

 # My Score - 14177.03668 and Rank 1130 / 35,239
+##### I had used xgboost with hyperparameter tuning (It is computationally expensive and could take 15min-1hr depending on your PC)